 That's the title of Stephen Hawking's famous book.
 I read it some time in the past...it's a work of a genius.
 Two thumbs up.
 He explained complicated matter in a simple and easy-to-understand way...unlike certain people who like to project simple things in a complicated way to make them appear smart.
 And how I hate this kind of people.

 I'm not going to elaborate on that Stephen Hawking's masterpiece...it's about me and my life so far...not so far actually, I'm only 22.
-But it was like I had already spend half of my lifespan...so much has happened...bitter and sweet memories...it had become part and parcel of me.
+But it was like I had already spent half of my lifespan...so much has happened...bitter and sweet memories...it had become part and parcel of me.

 My Early Years

 I was born in a small urban area of Kangar...but was raised in a remote village deep inside Kubang Pasu district in Kedah.
 I hardly remembered my childhood years...for all I know, I attended PASTI kindergarten as my first formal education.
 I fought with Pion, my future best friend, where our relationship started to deteriorated.
-I was transfered to Tabika kindergarten, next to the mosque and library, shortly after that.
+I was transferred to Tabika kindergarten, next to the mosque and library, shortly after that.

 I think that was the turning point of my life...Tabika suited my style of learning.
 I prospered...even though I hardly recalled any of my friends there.
 For all I could remember, during recess time, I would go to the nearby Pak Ngah E's shop to buy ice-cream.
 The shop no longer in operation...and I haven't seen Pak Ngah E for quite a long time.